Kaaren Verne

-Kaaren Verne (6 April 1918 – 23 December 1967) was a German and American actress.
+Kaaren Verne (born Ingeborg Greta Katerina Marie-Rose Klinckerfuss; 6 April 1918 – 23 December 1967) was a German and American actress.
 Sometimes billed as Karen Verne, she was originally a stage actress and member of the Berlin State Theatre.

 Life and career

-Verne was born in Berlin and christened Ingeborg Greta Katerina Marie-Rose Klinckerfuss.
+Verne was born in Berlin.
 Related to the Bechstein family, her first marriage took place when she was 18.
-She fled the Nazis in 1938 and made her English language film début in the 1939 British film Ten Days in Paris.
+She fled the Nazis in 1938 and made her English-language film début in the 1939 British film Ten Days in Paris.
 When British film production stopped during World War II, she emigrated to the USA.

 Verne was married three times, to: